-Compensation means the basic annual earnings excluding overtime pay, bonuses, and any other forms of supplemental remuneration.
-It also includes compensation that is not currently includable in your gross income because of the application of IRC Sections 125 or 403(b) through a salary reduction agreement.
+For faculty, compensation means the salary stated in the academic year contract or appointment letter.
+For all other employees, compensation means the basic annual earning excluding overtime pay, bonuses, and any other forms of supplemental remuneration.
+It also includes compensation that is not currently includable in you gross income because of the application of IRC Sections 125 or 403(b) through a salary reduction agreement.
 Compensation taken into account under the Plan cannot exceed the limits of IRC Section 401(a)(17).
-The limit under Section 401(a)(17) is \$150,000, adjusted by the Internal Revenue Service for increases in cost-of-living.
+The limit under Section 401(a)(17) is \$150,000 adjusted by the Internal Revenue Service for increases in cost-of-living.